Folawewo/systack/README.md

 systack <project-name>
 ```

-This will generate the project structure in a new directory with the provided project name.
+This will generate the project structure with the provided project name.

 ## Folder Structure